This page will be updated frequently as Streaking expands so check back frequently. Have a question? Ask it here…

 Is my registration fee tax deductible?

 We are proud to say that Holiday Streakers is an official tax-exempt public charity so when you register, you will receive an email receipt indicating the portion of your registration fee that is tax deductible.
 You can also choose to donate more during the registration process, 100% of which will be tax deductible.

 I want to donate, but am not so much interested in the exercise part.
 What do I do?

 Ah, the “What do I have to pay to NOT exercise?” question.
 Click here to be linked to the Streaker Central registration site, where you can choose to donate only.
-You will still receive this year’s Streaker shirt (always optional).
-When you donate, you are still a part of Streaker Nation, as our number one mission is to raise money to help families in need.
-You will have access to the Streaker Central to check on friends, stay in touch with other Streakers and look through all the posts.
+You will still receive any available gear/swag (but its always optional).
+When you donate, you are still a part of Streaker Nation, as our number one mission is to raise money for our recipients.
+You will have access to Streaker Central to check on friends, stay in touch with other Streakers and look through all the posts.
 You do not have to log exercise, but you will still have a login and password should you choose to be more than just a generous donor.
 Thank you for still supporting Holiday Streakers.

 Do I have to raise money to Streak?

-Nope, all you need to do to be a Streaker is to pay the $30 late registration fee and you are good to go.
+Nope, all you need to do to be a Streaker is to register and you are good to go.
 Or you can simply donate money and still be a part of Streaker Nation, no exercise required!

 Can I raise additional money from family and friends sponsoring me on my Streak?